zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/Mx GenAI Connector.md

 ### Embeddings Operations

-If you are working directly with embedding vectors for specific use cases that do not include KnowledgeBase interaction, such as clustering or classification, the below operations are relevant.
+If you are working directly with embedding vectors for specific use cases that do not include knowledge base interaction (for example clustering or classification), the below operations are relevant.
 For practical examples and guidance, consider referring to the [GenAI Showcase Application](https://marketplace.mendix.com/link/component/220475) showcase to see how these embedding-only operations can be used.

-To implement embeddings into your Mendix application, you can use the microflows in the **USE_ME** > **Operations** > **Embeddings** folder.
-Currently, two microflows for embeddings are exposed as microflow actions under the **Synthia (Embeddings)** category in the **Toolbox** in Mendix Studio Pro.
+To implement embeddings into your Mendix application, you can use the microflows in the **Knowledge Bases & Embeddings** folder inside of the GenAICommons module.
+Both microflows for embeddings are exposed as microflow actions under the **GenAI (Generate)** category in the **Toolbox** in Mendix Studio Pro.

-These microflows require a specialized [Connection](/appstore/modules/genai/commons/#connection) of type SynthiaConnection that determines the model and endpoint to use.
+These microflows require a `DeployedModel`object [DeployedModel](/appstore/modules/genai/commons/#deployed-model) that determines the model and endpoint to use.
 Depending on the selected operation, an `InputText` String or a [ChunkCollection](/appstore/modules/genai/commons/#chunkcollection) needs to be provided.

 #### Embeddings (String)

-The microflow activity `Embeddings (String)` supports scenarios where the vector embedding of a single string must be generated.
+The microflow activity `Generate Embeddings (String)` supports scenarios where the vector embedding of a single string must be generated.
 This input string can be passed directly as the `TextInput` parameter of this microflow.
 Note that the parameter [EmbeddingsOptions](/appstore/modules/genai/commons/#embeddingsoptions-entity) is optional.
 Use the exposed microflow [Embeddings: Get First Vector from Response](/appstore/modules/genai/commons/#embeddings-get-first-vector) to retrieve the generated embeddings vector.

 #### Embeddings (ChunkCollection)

-The microflow activity `Embeddings (ChunkCollection)` supports the more complex scenario where a collection of [Chunk](/appstore/modules/genai/commons/#chunkcollection) objects is vectorized in a single API call, such as when converting a collection of text strings (chunks) from a private knowledge base into embeddings.
+The microflow activity `Generate Embeddings (ChunkCollection)` supports the more complex scenario where a collection of [Chunk](/appstore/modules/genai/commons/#chunkcollection) objects is vectorized in a single API call, such as when converting a collection of text strings (chunks) from a private knowledge base into embeddings.
 Instead of calling the API for each string, executing a single call for a list of strings can significantly reduce HTTP overhead.
 The embedding vectors returned after a successful API call will be stored as an `EmbeddingVector` attribute in the same `Chunk` object.
 Use the exposed microflows of GenAI Commons [Chunks: Initialize ChunkCollection](/appstore/modules/genai/commons/#chunkcollection-create), [Chunks: Add Chunk to ChunkCollection](/appstore/modules/genai/commons/#chunkcollection-add-chunk), or [Chunks: Add KnowledgeBaseChunk to ChunkCollection](/appstore/modules/genai/commons/#chunkcollection-add-knowledgebasechunk) to construct the input.

 To create embeddings, it does not matter whether the ChunkCollection contains Chunks or its specialization KnowledgeBaseChunks.
 Note that the knowledge base operations handle the embedding generation themselves internally.